-The time it takes to recover from Long Covid varies between individuals, and it’s hard to put a timescale on it as it’s such a new condition.
+The time it takes to recover from Long Covid varies between individuals, and it’s hard to put a timescale on it, but it is not uncommon for it to last up to 12 weeks.
 The good news is that evidence from the Covid Symptom Study suggests that most people with Long Covid are getting better over time.

 Benenden Health provides affordable private healthcare for everyone, giving you access to services such as our 24/7 GP Helpline and Mental Health Helpline straight away.
 Once you’ve been a member for six months you can request access to diagnostic consultations and tests, and if needed, treatment and surgery.

 You'll also have access to a wealth of health and wellbeing articles, videos and advice on a range of health issues.